Gideon Koren: Medical career and controversies

-Koren founded the Motherisk Program at the Hospital for Sick Children in 1985, which he directed until his retirement in June 2015.
-The program was later closed following concerns about the reliability of its forensic toxicology testing, which had been used in thousands of child protection and criminal cases.
+Koren founded the Motherisk Program at the Hospital for Sick Children in 1985, which he directed until his retirement in 2015.
+The program later closed following concerns about the reliability of its forensic toxicology testing, which had been used in thousands of child protection and criminal cases.
 An independent review concluded that the laboratory staff lacked the necessary expertise for forensic work.

 Deferiprone controversy

-In 1996, a controversy arose regarding the drug deferiprone, used in the treatment of thalassemia.
+In 1996, controversy arose over the drug deferiprone, used in the treatment of thalassemia.
 Koren supported its use for certain patients, while Toronto hematologist Nancy Olivieri raised concerns about its safety and efficacy.
 During the dispute, Koren sent five anonymous letters to Olivieri and three other colleagues and initially denied responsibility.
-Two inquiries—by the Canadian Association of University Teachers (CAUT) and the College of Physicians and Surgeons of Ontario (CPSO)—found that Koren had authored the letters and misrepresented his role until confronted with DNA evidence.
+Two inquiries—by the Canadian Association of University Teachers (CAUT) and the College of Physicians and Surgeons of Ontario (CPSO)—found that Koren had authored the letters and misrepresented his role until confronted with DNA evidence taken from the envelopes.
 Both bodies also cited academic misconduct in connection with a related publication, though CAUT stated the misconduct should not be described as fraudulent.
 The CPSO formally reprimanded Koren for the letters and his repeated denials.

 Scientific misconduct

 In December 2018, The Toronto Star reported problems in more than 400 scientific papers coauthored by Koren, including inadequate peer review, undeclared conflicts of interest, and inaccuracies in methodology.
 This reporting led to retractions and editorial expressions of concern regarding several of his publications.
-In 2019, Koren threatened legal action against the editor of Therapeutic Drug Monitoring following the retraction of one of his papers.
+In 2019, Koren threatened legal action against the editor of Therapeutic Drug Monitoring after one of his papers was retracted.
 In February 2019, he agreed to relinquish his licence to practice medicine in Ontario while under investigation by the CPSO for alleged professional misconduct and incompetence in relation to the Motherisk laboratory.
 He also agreed not to reapply for a medical licence in Ontario.

 The Ontario College of Physicians and Surgeons also cited him for additional misconduct in research.

-As of 2022, six of his research publications have been retracted, three have received an expression of concern, and four others have been corrected..
+As of 2022, six of his research publications have been retracted, three have received an expression of concern, and four others have been corrected.